 Navratri color of the day - Yellow

-As this day of Pratipada falls on Thursday, wear the mellowed shade of Yellow colour to celebrate the joy and enthusiasm of Sharad Navaratri.
+As this day of Panchami falls on Thursday, wear the mellowed shade of Yellow colour to celebrate the joy and enthusiasm of Sharad Navaratri.
 Get infused with the sense of mirth and enlightenment.
 Be creative bathing in the colour of the bright sunshine.
-Celebrate the first Navratri day with a sense of unparalleled optimism and joy.
+Celebrate the 5th Navratri day with a sense of unparalleled optimism and joy.
 Be happy and cheerful throughout the day.

 Navratri color of the day - Green

-The second day of Navratri is Dwitiya in which devotees pay homage to Brahmacharni.
+The 6th day of Navratri is Shashthi.
 This day is celebrated by wearing Green colour which is also the colour of nature and prosperity.
 Evoke the blessings of spiritual knowledge, growth, fertility, peace and serenity.
 It falls on a Friday and symbolises the divine blessing of tranquillity from the Goddess.
 It also marks the holy beginning of life.